-A brute-force attack is a type of cyberattack that involves an attacker attempting to guess a password or encryption key by trying every possible combination until the correct one is found.
+A brute-force attack involves an attacker attempting to guess a password or encryption key by trying every possible combination until the correct one is found.
+Brute-force attacks remain popular among cybercriminals due to their simplicity and effectiveness, even though it is one of the most straightforward and time-consuming attack methods.

-Brute-force attacks remain a popular choice among cybercriminals due to their simplicity and effectiveness, despite being one of the most straightforward and time-consuming methods of attack.
-These attacks pose a significant threat to the security of individuals, organizations, and governments worldwide, and are by far the most common threat vector used to target cloud service providers, comprising 51% of all attacks in the first quarter of 2022, according to analysis from Google Cloud.
-This article will discuss the different types of brute-force attacks, popular methods used to carry out these attacks, and the tools and techniques you can use to protect against them.
+These attacks pose a significant threat to the security of individuals, organizations, and governments worldwide.
+They're the most common threat vector used to target cloud email service providers, comprising 51% of all attacks in the first quarter of 2022, according to an analysis from Google Cloud.
+This article will discuss and explain different types of brute-force attacks, popular methods to carry them out, and the tools and techniques you can use to protect against them.

 What Is a Brute-Force Attack?

-- Simple Brute Force Attacks: In this type of attack used to guess simple passwords, hackers attempt to logically guess credentials without the assistance of software tools or other means.
+- Simple Brute-Force Attacks: Hackers attempt to logically guess simple passwords and login credentials without the assistance of software tools or other means.

-- Dictionary Attacks: In a dictionary attack, a hacker chooses a target and runs possible passwords against that username.
-Dictionary attacks are the most basic brute force attack tool, and are often used as a key part of password cracking.
+- Dictionary Attacks: Hackers choose a target and run possible passwords with a known username.
+Dictionary attacks are the most basic brute force attack tool and are often used as a critical part of password cracking.

-- Hybrid Brute Force Attacks: In these attacks used to figure out combination passwords that mix common words with random characters, hackers blend outside means with their logical guesses to attempt a break-in.
-A hybrid attack typically mixes dictionary and brute-force attacks.
+- Hybrid Brute Force Attacks: Cybercriminals blend outside means with logical guesses to determine combinations of passwords that mix common words with random characters to attempt a break-in.
+A hybrid attack typically combines dictionary and simple attacks.

-- Reverse Brute Force Attacks: A reverse brute force attack reverses the attack strategy.
-The attacker starts with a known password and then searches millions of usernames until they find a match.
+- Reverse Brute Force Attacks: Attackers start with a known password and search millions of usernames until they find a match.
 In many cases, cybercriminals start with leaked passwords that are available online from existing data breach.

 - Credential Stuffing: Threat actors recognize that users frequently reuse login information across many websites and exploit this poor security practice.
-If a malicious actor has a username-password combination that works for one website, they’ll try it in many others as well.
+If a malicious actor has a username-password combination that works for one website, they'll try it on many others.